Naoki Tanizaki: Return to Dragon Gate (2008–2017)

 On March 1, the new leader of Blood Warriors, Akira Tozawa, changed the stable's name to Mad Blankey.
-Tanizaki returned on June 30, saving CIMA from Mad Blankey.
+Tanizaki returned on June 30, saving Cima from Mad Blankey.
 The following day, he joined the Jimmyz stable.
-On September 23, Tanizaki lost the right to use his name, when he, Genki Horiguchi H.A.Gee.Mee!! and Ryo "Jimmy" Saito unsuccessfully challenged the Mad Blankey trio of Akira Tozawa, BxB Hulk and Naoki Tanisaki for the Open the Triangle Championship.
+On September 23, Tanizaki lost the right to use his name, when he, Genki Horiguchi H.A.Gee.Mee!! and Ryo "Jimmy" Saito unsuccessfully challenged the Mad Blankey trio of Akira Tozawa, BxB Hulk and the fake Naoki Tanizaki for the Open the Triangle Championship.
 As a result, Tanizaki lost the rights to his name.
-He attempted to rename himself to Naoki Jimmy, but Tanisaki claimed the right to choose Tanizaki's new name.
+He attempted to rename himself to Naoki Jimmy, but fake Tanizaki claimed the right to choose Tanizaki's new name.
 Saying that Tanizaki's whining and crying reminded him of the "kyu kyu" noise a dolphin makes, he renamed Tanizaki to Mr. Kyu Kyu Toyonaka Dolphin.

 Dolphin continued to team with the Jimmyz.
-On December 16, 2012, Dolphin won his first pinfall over Tanisaki, after Cyber Kong, a stablemate of Tanisaki's, interfered in the match but inadvertently cost Tanisaki the match while trying to help him.
-On January 27, 2013, Dolphin defeated Naoki Tanisaki to regain the right to use his real name, while also earning the right to rename Tanisaki "Mr. Pii Pii Tomakomai Penguin".
+On December 16, 2012, Dolphin won his first pinfall over the fake Tanizaki, after Cyber Kong, a stablemate of fake Tanizaki's, interfered in the match but inadvertently cost him the match while trying to help him.
+On January 27, 2013, Dolphin defeated the fake Naoki Tanizaki to regain the right to use his real name, while also earning the right to rename the fake Tanizaki "Mr. Pii Pii Tomakomai Penguin".
 The rivalry culminated on February 11, when the Jimmyz defeated Mad Blankey in a five-on-five elimination tag team match, as a result of which Penguin was exiled from Dragon Gate.
 After the match, Tanizaki shook hands with Penguin and offered to team with him in the future.
 Tanizaki then also fought off Mad Blankey, when they turned on Penguin.
 Tanizaki then began working as "Mr. Kyu Kyu Naoki Tanizaki Toyonaka Dolphin" and formed a partnership with Penguin, with the two losing to Akira Tozawa and BxB Hulk in their first match together on February 15.

 On October 8, 2015, Tanizaki betrayed the Jimmyz after his match with Jimmy K-Ness J.K.S. and joined VerserK, in the process ending the Mr. Kyu Kyu Toyonaka Dolphin gimmick and reverting to his real name.
 Over the course of 2017, Tanizaki was quietly removed from Dragon Gates official website before announcing his contract with the promotion expired in October.